Mahobin-Universe/Key_sev/README.md

-# Server Api
+# AuthAPI Vercel API Wrapper

-This project is a professional Vercel API wrapper for the [KeyAuth](https://keyauth.win/) API version 1.3, including full support for 2FA (Two-Factor Authentication).
+This project is a professional Vercel API wrapper for the AuthAPI version 1.3, including full support for 2FA (Two-Factor Authentication).

 ---

 ## Features

-- Easy-to-use API routes for all KeyAuth functions:
+- Easy-to-use API routes for all AuthAPI functions:
   - Login (with 2FA)
   - Register
   - License activation (with 2FA)